CCurl/STABLE/essay.md

 ;     ( 2 3 a)    get the content of register a
 ]     ( 2 3)      loop to [ until a is 0 (false)

 And STABLE could be interactive, so one can develop, test and maintain applications on the same embedded device.
-No need for a large computer which compiles down the application and than you have to download the code into the board - no, you are directly connected to the board and get the feedback immediately.
+No need for a large computer which compiles down the application and than you have to download the code into the board -no, you are directly connected to the board and get the feedback immediately.
 The PC plays the role of a dumb terminal.
 STABLE is the IDEA and the basic set of well thought out one character operations within the ASCII character set.
 You can implement STABLE in any language you want, even Assembly or COBOL and you always will be portable and proofed.
 We provide a free reference system written in C for linux, Mac and Windows (see ⇒ downloads).

 ENJOY STABLE!
 ```